ElektraInitiative/PermaplanT/doc/architecture/12glossary.md

 ## Basics

 - PermaplanT:
-  the planning app implemented in this repository
+  The planning app implemented in this repository.
 - map:
   The main planning utility for PermaplanT, which contains _elements_ in several _layers_.
+- elements (of a map in a layer):
+  Can be drawn or added to the map via drag and drop.
+  They have _attributes_.
 - garden:
   The physical place which is represented by the map.
   Can also be balcony or similar.
 - event:
-  a day relevant to a user, which occurs on a map, e.g. when elements in the map get added/removed (accuracy: one day) or when a user declares a map ready for review etc.
+  A day relevant to a user, which occurs on a map, e.g. when elements in the map get added/removed (accuracy: one day) or when a user declares a map ready for review etc.
 - deletion/creation vs. removal/adding of elements:
   - deletion/creation (German: löschen/erzeugen):
     The plant never existed.